Ricardosgeral/relier/README.md

     $ sudo reboot

-And that's it, after reboot, the *Raspberry Pi* server should be set properly.
+And that's it, after reboot, the *Raspberry Pi* is set properly.
 However, you still need to update the  **touchscreen** software, and set the **hardware** correctly!

 ### *Touchscreen* software ([Nextion device](https://nextion.itead.cc/))

 The touchscreen used is an *HMI - Human Machine Interface*.
-Note that it does not work like typical TFT or HDMI monitors.
+Note that, it does not work like typical TFT or HDMI monitors.
 A code needs to be developed and uploaded to the device using a Micro SD card.
-The connection between *Nextion* and the *Raspberry Pi* is made via *Serial UART* (RX, TX channels).
+The connection between *Nextion* and the *Raspberry Pi* is made via *Serial UART* (TX and RX channels, pins 14 and 15 in the GPIO).
 The GUI interface of the project was developed in the [Nextion Editor](https://nextion.itead.cc/resources/download/nextion-editor/) (free software - only for windows!).
 Follow the [Nextion Editor Guide](https://nextion.itead.cc/editor_guide/) to learn how to work with it.